Natural Gas-Fired Generation

 MGE natural gas-fired generation

-With the planned retirement of the Columbia Energy Center and the transition from coal to natural gas at the Elm Road Generating Station, the lower carbon intensity and dispatchability of the West Riverside Energy Center help us maintain our top-ranked electric reliability and work toward our goals of at least an 80% reduction in carbon emissions by 2030 and net-zero carbon electricity by 2050.
+MGE owns 50 MW of the West Riverside Energy Center, a state-of-the-art, 730-MW, combined-cycle natural gas facility located near Beloit, Wis.
+The dispatchability of the West Riverside Energy Center helps us maintain our top-ranked electric reliability as we grow our use of renewable resources and work toward our goals of at least an 80% reduction in carbon emissions by 2030 and net-zero carbon electricity by 2050.

 The West Riverside Energy Center is an existing facility, which means our investment will result in no new carbon emissions.
 The highly efficient West Riverside facility also has lower emission rates compared to coal-fired generation and other older natural gas plants.
 We expect the carbon emissions resulting from our 50-MW share to be less than 10% of the carbon emissions resulting from our share of the average historical output of the Columbia Energy Center.